Moebits/waifu2x/readme.md

 This package uses the pre-built Windows x64 and macOS arm64 binaries from [**waifu2x-converter-cpp**](https://github.com/DeadSix27/waifu2x-converter-cpp) in order to upscale anime-styled images with node.js.
 For upscaling videos, you will also need to have [**ffmpeg**](https://ffmpeg.org/) installed.
 For a gui version, you can also see my [Waifu2x GUI app](https://github.com/Tenpi/Waifu2x-GUI).

+**New** - Added the [**Real-ESRGAN**](https://github.com/xinntao/Real-ESRGAN) upscaler which is faster and gives better results than waifu2x.
+To use it, set upscaler to "real-esrgan" in the options.
+When using Real-ESRGAN, you can only provide scale factors from 2-4 and all other waifu2x specific settings are ignored.
+At 4x upscale it uses the Anime4x model which is a bit slower, but provides better results, so it is recommended to upscale at 4x when using Real-ESRGAN.

 ### Insall
 ```ts
 npm install waifu2x